dhall-analyst/dhall-analyst/README.md

 - 👋 Hi, I’m @dhall-analyst
-- 🌱 I’m currently using SQl, R, and Python
+- 🌱 I’m currently using SQL and Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+- Email: diona.hall.careers@gmail.com

 <!---
 dhall-analyst/dhall-analyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.